raku-community-modules/Test-Stream/README.md

 This is a prototype of an event-based test framework.
-The goal is to produce an underlying set of modules that can be shared by all Test modules in the Perl 6 ecosystem.
+The goal is to produce an underlying set of modules that can be shared by all Test modules in the Raku ecosystem.
 Building this on top of an abstract test event system makes integrating different modules much easier.
 It also makes testing your test modules *much* easier, and allows for output formats besides TAP.